Yandex Cloud

 --name=<shard_group_name>

-You can request the cluster name with a list of clusters in the folder.
+You can get the cluster name with the list of clusters in the folder.

-1. Open the current Terraform configuration file with an infrastructure plan.
+1. Open the current Terraform configuration file describing your infrastructure.

-2. Delete the shard_group description section for the appropriate group from the Managed Service for ClickHouse® cluster description.
+2. Delete the shard_group section for the appropriate group from the Managed Service for ClickHouse® cluster description.

 3. Make sure the settings are correct.